heymichellemac/heymichellemac-hugo/content/blog/2022/03/dark-souls-failure.md

 categories:
 - blog
 date: '2022-03-14'
-tag:
+tags:
-- Creation
+- creation
-- Gaming
+- gaming
 title: How Dark Souls Helps You To Think About Failure
 width: wide
 ---